All Episodes

 All right.

-And that's a whole other subject.
+And that's a whole nother subject.

-Enrique Tarrio is joining us.
+Enrique Tario is joining us.

-I talked to their lawyer, who's also been my lawyer, on some things.
+I talked to their lawyer, who's also been my lawyer on some things.

-He was calling me last night, 6 a.m. this morning, and he's talking to all of them.
+Concerning J6, Norm Pattis, he was calling me last night, 6 a.m. this morning.

 dan friesen